BestTimesToVisit.com Logo

 Getting Around Honolulu, Hawaii, Hawaii, USA

-Tip:Download the 'TheBus' app for real-time tracking and route planning.
-Avoid peak rush hours (7-9 AM and 4-6 PM) if possible, as buses can get crowded and slow.
-Don't expect drivers to make change; have exact fare ready.
-Wave clearly to signal the bus to stop.
+Tip:Download 'TheBus' app for real-time tracking and route planning.
+Avoid peak rush hour (7-9 AM and 4-6 PM) if possible, as buses can get crowded and slow.
+Locals often pay with exact change or a pre-loaded HOLO card (available at retail locations), so have your fare ready.
+Don't expect the driver to break large bills.

 Ride-Sharing Services (Uber/Lyft)

-Cost:Variable, typically $15-$40 for rides within Honolulu, depending on distance and surge pricing.
+Cost:Variable, typically $15-$40 for rides within Honolulu and Waikiki, more for longer distances.

 Waikiki Trolley

-Renting a car provides the most flexibility for exploring beyond Honolulu and Waikiki, allowing you to discover hidden beaches and scenic drives on the North Shore or Windward Coast.
-It's essential for island exploration.
+Renting a car provides the most flexibility for exploring beyond Honolulu and Waikiki, allowing you to visit the North Shore, windward coast, and other parts of Oahu at your own pace.
+It's ideal for day trips and exploring less accessible areas.

 Biki (Bike Share)